How Internal Structure Shapes the Metallicity of Giant Exoplanets: Model assumption-driven changes

 To isolate the impact of structural assumptions on the inferred metallicity, we quantified model-dependent offsets in $Z$ across the four models (FM, CE, DCA, DCA3) by forming differences relative to FM, namely $\Delta Z_{\mathrm{FM\text{-}CE}}\equiv Z_{\mathrm{FM}}-Z_{\mathrm{CE}}$, $\Delta Z_{\mathrm{FM\text{-}DCA}}\equiv Z_{\mathrm{FM}}-Z_{\mathrm{DCA}}$, and $\Delta Z_{\mathrm{FM\text{-}DCA3}}\equiv Z_{\mathrm{FM}}-Z_{\mathrm{DCA3}}$.

-Figure \ref{fig.8} aims at showing such changes in the assumed structure over the full mass regime of the inspected exoplanets.
+Figure \ref{fig.b2} aims at showing such changes in the assumed structure over the full mass regime of the inspected exoplanets.
 The three lines show the best-fit lines of the data that is computed by the subtraction between the two mean points according to the models compared.
 No $\sigma$ in the models has been accounted for, as only the mean points have been inspected.
-For this reason, no error protraction has been shown on the best-fit lines, that have been kept only for visual reasons.
-Nonetheless, without counting model errors, the $\Delta Z_{FM-CE}$ approaches zero, for the difference between the FM-DCA and FM-DCA3 goes to the negative (meaning that fully mixed is not anymore the structural endmember, but DCA and DCA3 overpredicts $Z$ more than FM).
+For this reason, no error protraction has been shown on the best-fit lines, which have been kept only for visual reasons.
+Nonetheless, without counting model errors, the $\Delta Z_{FM-CE}$ approaches zero, the difference between the FM-DCA and FM-DCA3 goes to the negative (meaning that FM is no longer the structural end-member, but DCA and DCA3 overpredict $Z$ more than FM).
 This is caused by the forcing of respectively stellar and three times stellar abundances in their structures.
 Low-$Z$ scenarios (usually in the high-$M$ region) will be 'ruled out' by forcing an enriched metallicity in the atmosphere.
-This could suggest that low-$Z$ are unlikely to be superenriched in heavy elements in their atmospheres.
+This could suggest that low-$Z$ planets are unlikely to be super-enriched in heavy elements in their atmospheres.
 This agrees with the theory exposed in \citet{Fortney_2013}.
-Further studies must be made to investigate if that is the case, or if degeneracies between mass distribution in massive planets might overshadow the overall magnitude of opacity effect proved to be dominant by this study.
+Further studies must be made to investigate if that is the case, or if degeneracies between mass distribution in massive planets might overshadow the overall magnitude of the opacity effect proved to be dominant by this study.